t0mt0mm/ecu-test/README.md

 - Dummy backend simulates first-order current response with noise and dynamic inputs
 - DBC-driven signal browser with search, watchlist, and CSV logging for any selected signals
 - Real backend loads the provided DBC, opens a python-can bus, sends one write command, and decodes one feedback message
+- Per-channel sequencer with configurable ON/OFF timing and total duration for HS1–HS5

 ## Getting Started
 1. Create a virtual environment for Python 3.10 or newer.